3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/Antsdr-fw-patch.md

 sudo dfu-util -a uboot-extra-env.dfu -U ./uboot-extra-env.dfu
 ```

-Now you can repower device.
+You can now power cycle the device.

-### Support 2r2t mode
+### Support for 2R2T Mode
-If you want to use 2r2t mode, you need to enter the system and run the following command to write the mode configuradion into the nor flash. **But there is a little difference in sd card boot mode and qspi boot mode**
+If you want to use 2R2T mode, you need to enter the system and run the following command to write the mode configuration into the NOR flash. **However, there is a slight difference between SD card boot mode and QSPI boot mode.**

-### QSPI mode
+### QSPI Mode
    ```sh
  fw_setenv attr_name compatible
  fw_setenv attr_val ad9361